moraneus/TP-DejaVu/README.md

 The directly ``out`` contains files and directories useful for installing and running DejaVu:

-* dejavu                          : Script to run the system
-* artifacts                       : Contain the TP-DejaVu jar file
-* papers                          : A directory containing papers published about TP-DejaVu
 * examples                        : An example directory containing properties and logs (DejaVu + TP-DejaVu)
+* dir                             : Script to run the system and tpdejavu.jar file

 DejaVu is implemented in Scala.
 In this version of TP-DejaVu we used Scala 2.11.12.